patricklafrance/wmfnext-shell/README.md

 > **Warning**
 >
-> If your application support hoisted module routes (view the next section "[override the host layout for a module page](#override-the-host-layout-for-a-module-page)" for more information), failures isolation might not behave as explained in this section because hoisted routes will be rendered outside the host application error boundary.
+> If your application support hoisted module routes (view the next section [override the host layout for a module page](#override-the-host-layout-for-a-module-page) for more information), failures isolation might not behave as explained in this section because hoisted routes will be rendered outside the host application error boundary.
 >
 > To ensure strict failures isolation, an host application can either choose to not support hoisted module routes by not using the `useHoistedRoutes()` hook or restrict routes allowed to use hoisting with the `allowedPaths` option of the `useHoistedRoutes()` hook.